First, you need to enable the edge repository. For that, issue

 yum search leechcraft

 LeechCraft is available in the official Gentoo Portage tree.
-It is currently masked (~arch for milestones and releases, ** for live ebuilds).
+The most recent version is currently in ~arch, and live ebuilds for the master branch are masked.

 To install the metapackage which would pull all the plugins available, issue: